thedeepwoodsbrigade/file-uploader/README.md

 If you add a data-file-uploader-content attribute to the node you are going to use, FileUploader will append it into the results area for you.

+There is also the beginnings of support for hooking into the ajax call.
+I've added an options hash for a third argument.
+That hash currently supports the following options:

+* method: POST, PUT, etc.
+* before: a function to run before the ajax request is triggered
+* complete: a function to run after the ajax request has been completed

 Browser Support
 ---------------